 - Applicants must submit the current online application form or download and submit the print application form.

-- Applicants must provide all additional documentation before the application deadline.
+- Applicants may be asked to provide additional documentation over the course of the application process.

 - Communities who are supporting individual applicants are asked to complete a letter of support.